Ebubekir Pasha

 A great philanthropist, Koca Bekir Pasha was considered one of the most enlightened and productive statesmen of his time.

 Background

 Ebubekir was born in 1670 in Alaiye (modern-day Alanya, Turkey).
+He was of Turkish origin.

 Bekir Pasha (Kamares) Aqueduct

 His most notable legacy is the still-standing Kamares Aqueduct, also known as the Bekir Pasha Aqueduct, built in 1746 or 1747 during his tenure as the Governor of Cyprus, which he financed personally to aid the water supply to the area.

 Realizing the difficulties of fresh water access for the poor in the city, Koca Bekir Pasha built this massive aqueduct to improve the water supply to Larnaca.
 Built in the Roman style, the aqueduct carried water from a source about 6 mi south of Larnaca into the town.
 The water supply works involved a long tunnel, 250 air wells, and three series of overland arches.
 It was completed by 1746.

 Foreign travelers have often counted it as the most important monument constructed during the Ottoman period in Cyprus.
 In 1754, Alexander Drummond noted that:

 The aqueduct was repaired in 1856, and the renewed structure made it possible for the aqueduct to remain in active use until the 1950s.
 Relics of the aqueduct still stand outside Larnaca and are referred to as "The Kamares" ("The Arches") today.
 The aqueduct is illuminated at night.